 I LOVE Evernote.
-Its top of my list for products that I will not do without.
+It’s top of my list for products that I will not do without.
 Evernote is an amazing cloud-based storage program.
 Its got all my thoughts, inspirations, items I reference, ideas for clients, and more.
 Evernote is only as good as how you organize it though.
-There are many theories on how to get the most out of it, but I’ve created my own system of folders and tags that works intuitively with how I think.
-The program has a super strong search mechanism so finding what you are looking for is rather easy as well.
+There are many theories on how to get the most out of it, but I’ve created my own system folders and tags that work intuitively with how I think.
+The program has a super-strong search mechanism so finding what you are looking for is rather easy as well.

-I love that Evernote works across all my devices – I can save and access things whether on my laptop, my iPad, or in a store on my iPhone (I’ve got a whole recipe folder which really helps when food shopping).
+I love that Evernote works across all my devices – I can save and access things whether on my laptop, my iPad, or my iPhone (I’ve got a whole recipe folder which really helps when food shopping).

 Another way that I use Evernote is to save all of the nuggets of wisdom I come across in various Facebook Groups.
 I love scanning groups and reading what people are coming up against in their business.
 Then reading the solutions group members provide.
 I copy and paste conversations (in part or whole) into Evernote, then tag and file for reference later.

 *Just in – – – It was announced last week that Evernote and Google Drive are now linked.
 If you are a Google Drive user, you can now access your Google Drive files in Evernote making for a much smoother workflow!
-Love this direction for Evernote.
-Building cross platform compatibility is making the app stronger and even more useful for its users.
+I love this direction for Evernote.
+Building cross-platform compatibility is making the app stronger and even more useful for its users.

 Shared Client Folders – here is where I can communicate with my clients on artwork, ideas, and content.
 Both the client and I can upload items, make comments, and have everything in one place to reference.
 No trolling through emails back and forth to see comments on a piece.
 I love that the comments are basically the sidebar of any open document that you have.